singhritesh85/AKS-Authentication-Authorization/AD-Authentication-Kubernetes-RBAC/README.md

 ![image](https://github.com/singhritesh85/AKS-Authentication-Authorization/assets/56765895/e8a9cabb-2a08-43c1-9ed5-ba85c3dbb2b5)
 ![image](https://github.com/singhritesh85/AKS-Authentication-Authorization/assets/56765895/0b896a8f-d201-47ea-ab5f-07feeb3a68dc)
 <br><br/>
 From the Azure Console cluster configuration tab the Authentication and Authorization option is changed to **Azure AD authentication with Kubernetes RBAC** and for **Cluster admin ClusterRoleBinding** option an Azure AD Group should be attached.
-The User within this Azure AD group will get
+The **Users within this Azure AD group will get admin access within the cluster**.